Was Your Facebook Account Hacked? Don’t Panic

 Here’s how to secure your Facebook account before it gets hacked:

-- Disable third-party apps that are connected to your Facebook account.
-This way, if hackers do get in to your account, they won’t have immediate access to other personal accounts and apps.
-Visit “Settings & Privacy,” continue to “Settings,” and then click “Apps and Websites” on the menu to the left.
+• Disable third-party apps that are connected to your Facebook account.
+This way, if hackers muscle into your account, they won’t have immediate access to other personal accounts and apps.
+Visit Settings & Privacy, continue to Settings, and then click on Apps and Websites on the menu to the left.

-- Set up alerts for unrecognized login attempts.
-Under “Setting up extra security” in your “Settings & Privacy” menu, you can turn on alerts that will notify you whenever someone signs in to your account using a new device or browser.
-If you don’t recognize the activity when you get the alert, you’ll know immediately that your account has been compromised.
+• Set up alerts for unrecognized login attempts.
+Under Setting up extra security in your Settings & Privacy menu, you can turn on alerts that will notify you whenever someone signs in to your account using a new device or browser.

-- Add a backup email address to your account.
+• Add a backup email address to your account.
 If you ever need to recover your account, having an extra email address linked will help you find your account more easily.
 You’ll also get security notifications sent to more than one place, which increases the chances that you’ll get those alerts in time to take action.

-- Be careful what you post!
+• Be careful what you post.
 Limit the amount of personal information that you share on Facebook, especially when it comes to private details including your phone number, home address, hometown, and family members.

-- Tighten up the privacy settings on your Facebook account.
-Choose the strictest security options wherever possible, and take advantage of Facebook’s “Privacy checkup” feature to get a full picture of your account’s overall security status.
+• Tighten up the privacy settings on your Facebook account.
+Choose the strictest security options wherever possible, and take advantage of Facebook’s Privacy checkup feature to get a full picture of your account’s overall security status.

-The Bottom Line: Keep Your Social Media Accounts Safe From Scammers
+Keep Your Social Media Accounts Safe From Scammers

 If your account has been hacked, act quickly to recover it.
 Then, protect yourself from future scams (or even identity theft) by using Aura.